This article details how to harden your WordPress installation. If your WordPress site has been hacked, please view the following article first:

 - How to set your One-Click WordPress installation to automatically update

-- Viewing your error log via SFTP
+- Viewing your access and error logs via SFTP

-- Viewing your error log via SSH
+- Viewing and examining your error log via SSH

 - WordPress backup tools